decretist/ICMCL17/proceedings/ICMCL17.md

 Kestemont is a researcher at the University of Antwerp specializing in medieval Latin and Middle Dutch literature and also a leading figure in the field of computational text analysis.
-I want to make it clear that PIE is not just a program that you run --- you do not just type a command or click a button and get lemmatized text as output.
+I want to make it clear that PIE is not just a program that you run---you do not just type a command or click a button and get lemmatized text as output.
 PIE and PIE extended are a collection of libraries, packages, and toolkits, that provide an extremely versatile set of software